Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 ![data_race_in_PSO](assets/data_race_in_PSO.png)

-Because there is no enforcement of an happens before operation.
+Because there is no enforcement of an happens-before relation.
 We need to use some synchronization instructions.
 Not quite the same thing as a memory barrier, we just enforce that after a specific write, all the writes that happened before have been committed to the shared memory (note: doesn't mean that all the previous writes are committed in order, like TSO, just that they have been committed).
 That specific write is called a *release* and to exploit it when reading it is needed to do an *acquire* operation.

 This eliminates the data race.